The Immuno-Oncology

 Dendritic Cells

-Very important antigen-presenting cells with a unique capacity to activate naïve T Cells; however, their central role in regulating adaptive immune response is yet to be fully appreciated.
-In the era of lymphocytes, where rulers of immunotherapies like NK cells and dendritic cells were known but ignored; some researchers’ relentless pursuit to know their functions have understood their potential in translating into clinical research.
-Dendritic cells are professional antigen-presenting cells and are located throughout the body as avengers capturing invading pathogens, with the help of multiple triggers like toll-like receptors, phagosomes, etc.Application of DCS in immune regulation
+They are very important antigen-presenting cells with a unique capacity to activate naïve T Cells.
+However, their central role in regulating adaptive immune response is yet to be fully appreciated.
+In the era of lymphocytes, where rulers of immunotherapies like NK cells and dendritic cells (DC) were known but ignored; some researchers’ relentless pursuit to know their functions has understood their potential to translate into clinical research.
+Dendritic cells are professional antigen-presenting cells and are located throughout the body as avengers capturing invading pathogens, with the help of multiple triggers like toll-like receptors, and phagosomes.

 - Monocyte-derived dendritic cells